on May 15th, 2020 (JST) current information.

 - Other (public harbors, telephone booths)

-Schools, city halls, sport facilities, medical facilities, museums, public transport, restaurants, etc. Main beaches have been non-smoking since 2017.
+Schools, city halls, sport facilities, medical facilities, museums, public transport, restaurants, main beaches, etc.

 Punishment for Violators